it's all about CUSTOMER SERVICE

 Blue Mountain Avionics - EFIS & autopilot - good products, very responsive, good customer service, very open, very available head man, has discussion group, dedicated to improvements JULY 9, 2009 - BMA HAS FOLDED UP - THIS SUCKS BIG TIME

 Grand Rapids Technologies - EFIS & engine monitor - good products, very responsive, excellent customer service, very good about exchanging unused products for upgrade

-ePanel Builder - Bill VonDane's online program to help you build your instrument panel.
-Includes a free panel builder area and an subscriber area, with more features, that costs $39 for 3 months.
-Also offers custom turnkey panels, installations, and upgrades.
+Panel Designer (formerly called ePanel Builder) Bill VonDane's online program to help you build your instrument panel.
+Includes a free panel builder area and other apps coming.
 Bill is very responsive and customer-oriented.
-See also CreativAir and Whiskey Victor for more of Bill's products and services.

 CreativAir - wig-wag, LED nav lights, and other lighting products - good products, very good responsiveness

 Kitlog - Kitlog Pro builder log software - good product, good customer service

 Avionics Systems - custom panel builder - good responsiveness